MetaBarj0/carrier/README.md

 - /vagrant : classical shared folder created by `Vagrant` itself
-- /docker : added mount point pointing on the docker directory of the `carrier` repository, to facilitate `carrier`'s scripts usage.
+- /docker : added mount point pointing on the docker directory of the `carrier` repository, to facilitate `carrier`'s scripts usage from within the VM.

 Usage
 =====